signj117/jubilant-waffle/README.md

 These are the name/value parameters required by the JOBNAME

-The *names* can be viewed in the Jenkins GUI by clicking Build With Parameters within each JOBNAME (appDeploy, exampleappsDeploy, clusterStopStart, etc).
+The *names* required by a particular JOBNAME can be viewed in the Jenkins GUI by clicking "Build With Parameters" within each JOBNAME (appDeploy, exampleappsDeploy, clusterStopStart, etc).

 The *values* to use are specific to what you are deploying (CM folder, app name, cluster name, etc.)